JosePedroDias/oily/README.md

 This game intended to be a submission to the [multiplayer game jam](https://itch.io/jam/multiplayer-jam) 🤞.

-_Controls_:
+_Controls_ ⌨️

-- arrows move the player
+- `arrows` move the player
-- space bar toggles between placing and digging dirt (having reached 0 holes the mode switches for you as well)
+- `space bar` toggles between placing and digging dirt (having reached 0 holes the mode switches for you as well)
-- there's the R button to start a new map (if you get stuck for instance) don't use it during a game please...
+- `R` starts a new map (if you get stuck for instance).
+Please don't use it during a game 🙏

 ## TODO 🧑‍🍳

-- sound
+- sound 🔉
-  - samples for
+  - samples for:
     - digging dirt
     - placing dirt
     - no more dirt to dig
     - oil flowing
     - oil being captured
-- title screen
+- title screen 🇴🇮🇱 🇾
-- instructions?
+- instructions 📃
-- eyecandy
+- eyecandy 🌈
   - add a sky texture
   - use textures instead of solid colors for materials (https://love2d.org/wiki/love.graphics.polygon + texture vs surface stencil)
   - close in camera according to action context
-- network
+- network 🕸
   - for now 2 slots in a single channel/session. additional people wait for turn to enter
   - remove space btw cmd and args in netcode
-- detect game overs
+- game overs detection 💀
   - player between oil
   - no more holes (player spent theirs and oil filled map holes)
-- procedural map
+- procedural map 🗺
   - confirm oil starts not in/surrounded by cave (not REQUIRED)
   - more than one tower per player? (may be confusing)